-If there has been a change in address from the previous year, check the box for Change in Address in item F. Form 8822, Change of Address, should be filed to notify the IRS of a change of address that occurs after the return is filed.
+If the IC-DISC has changed its address since it last filed a return, check the box for Change in Address.
+Form 8822, Change of Address, should be filed to notify the IRS of a change of address that occurs after the return is filed.